AMCRalston/ONI/README.md

 ####### ONI ########
-This is just a few  Odds N' Ins
+This is just a few  Odds N' Ends